Sponsor a Pastor

 Julio Ruiz

-He leads devotions, counsels and prays for one of the city police stations in Juarez, three times a week, twice a day.
-He goes to a fires station once a week to encourage them, leads a devotion and prays for them.
-He has a program and feeding kitchen for a group of about 75 indigenous Tarahumara Indian children and teens.
+He leads devotions, counsels and prays for one of the city police stations in Juárez, three times a week, twice a day.
+He goes to two fires station weekly to encourage them, leads a devotion and prays for them.
+He and his wife also have a Feed My Sheep kid’s club serving about 75 children in the indigenous Tarahumara community in Juárez and in another very impoverished Tarahumara community south of the city where most families live in houses built of pallet wood.
+There, not only children but their parents attend, which is extroardinary in that people group.
 His wife and daughter are a huge help in this ministry.

 Temo Luria Ramirez

-Once accepted into the program, we secure support for the pastor/student so he can participate full time in our program.
-We do this through partnership with a U.S. churches and individuals who commit to support the pastor/student financially and prayerfully.
-Some pastor/students are supported by multipole individuals or churches.
+Once accepted into the program, we secure support for the pastor so he can minister full time and participate our continuing education, mentorship, and leadership development program.
+We do this through partnership with a U.S. churches and individuals who commit to support the pastor financially and prayerfully.
+Pastors are supported by multiple individuals or churches.

 Support is sent to Servant Senders, and we administer the funds and provide accountability.
-We also keep the supporting churches/individuals informed about the pastor/student’s progress, development, and needs.
+We also keep the supporting churches/individuals informed about the pastor’s progress, development, and needs.

-100% of collected support benefits the student, and this amount covers their entire cost of living, training and minsitry!
+100% of collected support benefits the pastor, and this amount covers their entire cost of living!
+Servant Senders general ministry funds cover the cost of training and minsitry outreach expenses as well as building projects and emergency needs.

-If you or your church would like to support a trained pastor or student disciple, please contact us for more information.
+If you or your church would like to support a trained pastor please contact us for more information.